 Covenant of Good Relations

-Approved by the Congregation of SKUUC, May 2007
+Approved by the congregation in 2007

 In the covenantal tradition of Unitarian Universalism, we strive to build our religious community on a foundation of kindness, understanding and tolerance and to be guided by our principles in all our actions and interactions.
 We covenant to welcome one another as unique individuals and to celebrate our diverse beliefs as we walk our chosen paths together.
 We promise to share our gifts and to encourage and appreciate the contributions of others.